JustARandomGuy87654/KeyTrace/README.md

 - Sends data to a Telegram bot via encrypted messages.
 - Runs silently in the background.
 - Sends an initial status message with the victim’s IP when started.
-- Simple base64 encoding for easy readability.
+- Simple base64 encoding for easy readability (you must decode the keylogs)

 ---